AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 ## Commands

-This section describes all commands supported by the command line interface, grouped by the specific area.‌
+This section describes all commands supported by the command line interface, grouped by the specific area.‌ For all command line commands there are 2 common \(optional\) parameters:

+* _**-S**_ refers to the server to send the command to and if not supplied connects by default to [http://localhost:8024](http://localhost:8024).
+For Axon Server SE, the URL for the Axon Server SE will be the single running node, while for Axon Server EE the URL should be pointing to any node serving the _\_admin_ context within an Axon Server EE cluster.
+* _**-t**_  refers to the access token to authenticate at the server to which the command is sent to.

 ### Users <a id="user"></a>